Online design of dynamic networks: Conclusion

 \section{Conclusion}

-In this paper, we introduced the novel problem of designing temporal graphs.
-Our framework allows building networks able to react to a stochastic environment and adjust their evolution in order to keep satisfying performance.
-We formalized a general rolling horizon decision process and a Monte Carlo Tree Search-based solution method.
-We showcased the potential of our approach in a transport context, by designing a futuristic fully dynamic network of bus lines that is able to adapt to a stochastic and unknown request arrival.
-Our designed network outperforms state-of-the-art Dynamic Vehicle Routing Problem (DVRP) algorithms.
-This work opens new research avenues on the design of dynamic networks, whose application can go far beyond the transport context showcased here.
+We introduced the novel problem of designing dynamic networks online, to adapt to a stochastic environment and adjust their evolution to maintain satisfying performance.
+We formalized a general online decision process and a Monte Carlo Tree Search-based solution method, guided by a neural network policy.
+The numerical results show that, by operating real systems via designing, online, their network structure, brings important performance improvements.